wp-plugins/gold-price-live/readme.txt

 = Where can I place the Gold Feed Live shortcode? =

-In Pages, Posts, Widgets and RSS Feed > Shortcode Exec PHP
+In Pages, Posts, Widgets and RSS Feeds

 = What happens when I disable Gold Feed Live? =